JKBF/call-catalog-viewer/FAQ.md

 # Frequently Asked Questions

-# A Curated Collection of Orca Acoustics
+# A Curated Collection of Killer Whale Acoustics

-## Orca Call Catalogue
+## Killer Whale Call Catalogue

 > _A Listening Gallery of Sound Recordings and Spectrographs_